andrewmzhang/COSMOS-2014-Binary-Eclipse/README.md

 	This code, when run, allows one to generate a light curve of a binary star.
 	Cicular eclipses are assumed, time is in period phases.
-Temperature input is in kelvins, radius is arbitrary (units can be whatever you want it to be)
+Temperature input is in kelvins, radius is arbitrary (units can be whatever you want it to be).

+	This light curve simulator is better than a lot of those found on the internet, as this one takes into account a phenomena called the 'Limb Darkening Effect'.
+The Limb Darkening Effect is an optical effect seen in stars, that causes the center part of the disk (imagine a star being a circle) appears brighter than its edge or limb.
+When an eclipsing binary light curve simulator does not take into account limb darkening effect, their graphs will not be accurate, especially when the two stars vary greatly in size (radius wise).
+Try using (4000,3000,3000,4000) as a set of inputs, respectively.
+Notice how in the light curve there is a curved dip and a flat-bottomed dip.
+This is limb darkening effect kicking in.
+Other online simulators will not generate this effect.

+	This simulator does not take in other variables that affect binary stars.
+First of all, the orbits are assumed to be circular, and spaces such that each dip will be 1/4th of the total period.
+Again, the point of this simulator was to visually illustrate binary light curves, not to be the ultimate binary eclipse simulator.

- 	Be sure to choose a valid folder loaction above browse, or the graph will not generate.
-(Default location is C:\).
+ 	Be sure to choose a valid folder location using 'Browse', or the graph will not generate.
+(Default location is C:/).

 ===============
 Acknowlegements